Lately, meditation has become the trendiest new thing. Everyone’s talking about it, practicing it, and praising its benefits.

 When and where?

 It doesn’t really matter, as long as it works for you.
 It doesn’t have to be every day at the same time and place.

 What Exactly Should I Do During the Practice?

 Focus on your breathing, on your bodily sensations, pay attention to the sounds around you, and look around intently (when meditating with open eyes, or if you open your eyes during or at the end of the practice).

 You can scan your body and examine whether it’s relaxed or tense, whether there’s any physical pain or emotional discomfort.
 And if you notice that any part of your body is tense, try to relax it.

 You can also count your breaths, or follow each breathing cycle from the beginning to the end.

-If you prefer a guided meditation, I highly recommend the Headspace app.
+If you prefer guided meditation, I highly recommend the Headspace app.
 You can check out their introductory series for free, as well as their Youtube channel and a few Netflix shows.